 I can't believe I waited so long to add new light fixtures to this area!
-I was so excited when I found these Bronze Metal Swing Arm Lamps from Lamps Plus. they are absolutely perfect for the area.
+I was so excited when I found these Bronze Metal Swing Arm Lamps from Amazon.
+They are absolutely perfect for the area.
 I had known for a while that I wanted something in this style, but all the fixtures I kept seeing online were around $400 each.
 Pretty, but sorry, not in the budget.

 This set was $99!
 For both.
 No kidding.

 I figured, if I didn't like them, it wouldn't hurt to try them for under 50 bucks each.